Odo of Vitry

 Odo of Vitry (Eudes) (died 1158) was a French nobleman.
 Count of Rethel and Châtelain de Vitry.
-His parenthood is unclear.
+His parentage is unclear.
 It is sometimes stated that he was a son of André, castellan of Vitré and of Agnès de Mortain, but this appears to be based on a confusion between Vitré in Brittany and Vitry in Champagne.
 On the death of his brother-in-law, Gervase, he received the county of Rethel.

 Odo was married to Matilda (d.
 1151), the eldest daughter of Hugh I, Count of Rethel.
 They had at least four children: